 2015 Bonny Doon A Proper Pink: Retail $16.
 69% Tannat, 31% Cabernet Franc.
 Cherry, watermelon and a bit of mango dominate the nose of this brilliant cherry red kool-aid colored wine.
 Round and pliant, nice tropical flavors with a fruity finish.
 Very Good.
 87-89 Points.

 2015 Bonny Doon Il Ciliegiolo Rosato: Retail $24.
 100% Ciliegiolo (chee lee ay JOE lo).
-A new wine in the Bonny Doon line-up, which fairly dark in color, in fact it is more of a light-ish red than a rosé.
+A new wine in the Bonny Doon line-up, which is fairly dark in color, in fact it is more of a light-ish red than a rosé.
 I would describe this as a “funky cherry” but funk in a musky, masculine sense (not in a Brett or flawed sense).
-This is a full-throttle rosé, on that could hold its own with most meals.
+This is a full-throttle rosé, one that could hold its own with most meals.
 Full, rich, and meaty, this is not a wine strictly for patio pontificating (although it would work there as well), this is a serious wine that is fun at the same time.
 Outstanding 90-92 Points.

 2015 Bonny Doon Vin Gris de Cigare: $18.
 44% Grenache, 20% Grenache Blanc, 12% Carignane, 11% Mourvèdre, 7% Cinsaut, 6% Roussanne.
 I know a little bit about Randall Grahm and the wines of Bonny Doon, but not a ton.
 I have had this wine before and liked it, but I have never written about it until now.
-Sniffing those fresh-cut strawberries with a tinge of rhubarb and a bit of funk as I was watching the last episode of Mad Men (yeah, I am a bit behind the times when it comes to cult TV) made me pause Netflix and take note of the wine.
-I really did not realize it until recently, but I am on a dedicated rosé crusade–rosés that were made to be just that not, as described by Bonny Doon, “wines that are a by-product of red wine production.”
+Sniffing those fresh-cut strawberries with a tinge of rhubarb and a bit of funk.
+As I was watching the last episode of Mad Men (yeah, I am a bit behind the times when it comes to cult TV) this wine made me pause Netflix and take note of the wine.
+I really did not realize it until recently, but I am on a dedicated rosé crusade–rosés that were made to be just that, not, as described by Bonny Doon, “wines that are a by-product of red wine production.”
 This will not set you back all that much, so grab a bottle, don’t serve it too cold, put the Netflix on pause, and pay attention: this is what a good rosé tastes like.
 Outstanding.
 91-93 Points.

 2013 Bonny Doon Vin Gris Tuilé: Retail $26.
 55% Grenache, 23% Mourvèdre, 10% Roussanne, 7% Cinsault, 3% Carignane, 2% Grenache Blanc.
 Where to begin?
 Even if you consider yourself rather well versed in beverages vinous, this is probably unlike any wine you have had before.
 Similar to perhaps Nicolas Joly’s wines, this will evoke a personal reaction.
 To say it’s “different” would be a grave injustice.
 Colors, cultures, and creatures can be different, this wine though, needs another metric.
 This wine spent “9 months al fresco in glass demijohn” and they did that on purpose.